 I bought a mechanical keyboard with Cherry Brown knockoff switches in it, but found it was too loud to use on conference calls.
+I found the same was true even of a Cherry MX Red keyboard like a Hyperx Alloy FPS Pro.
 Fortunately, if you want to quiet down a mechanical keyboard further, you have some options.
 Here’s how to quiet your mechanical keyboard with o-rings.

 What are o-rings?

 O-rings are just what they sound like.
 They are flexible rubber rings that fit inside your keycaps.
 It’s easy to overpay for them.
 You can get a package of 120 on Ebay for a few dollars.
 If you’re willing to wait for them to come over on a slow boat from the far east, you can get a package of 120 for around a dollar.

 I paid around $5 to get them from a US seller, who got them to me in less than a week.